LuckyEjenaviSalomi/LuckyEjenaviSalomi.github.io/README.md

 # NaviFaith.github.io
-This website displays all my projects for publication.
+This website displays all my projects for publication and comments.